gooofy/aqb/README.md

 ## Installation

-Right now no installation is required.
-Just download a release LHA archive (https://github.com/gooofy/aqb/releases) and unpack it wherever you like, but keep the directory structure intact.
+Download a release LHA archive (https://github.com/gooofy/aqb/releases) and unpack it wherever you like, keep the directory structure intact.

+AQB should run from this point on without the need for further installation, but for convenience add a "AQB:" assign to your `S:user-startup` file, e.g.

+;BEGIN AQB
+Assign AQB: "sys:Apps/AQB"
+;END AQB

 ## Type System